ericrivera228/Planetary-Super-Store/README.md

 # Planetary-Super-Store
 All the code needed to run an online store selling the best planets in the local galactic cluster!

+This store runs with a React front-end, and an ASP.NET core API server.

 ## Running the App
 Both sides of this application have been published to public Docker containers.
 You can run this app by downloading and running both docker containers.